Pool Tile Cleaning | Pool Tile Repair | Calcium Removal

 Understanding Calcium Buildup in Pools

 Let’s start with the basics and talk about calcium buildup in your pool.
 This happens when hard water dries up.
 Hard water has a lot of calcium and other minerals (calcium and magnesium) and when it evaporates, it leaves behind those mineral deposits, which are called scaling.
 You can easily see them in places that have hard water.
 They create an ugly white or chalky spot on your pool surfaces, like your tiles, walls, and the bottom of your pool, including the shower walls and faucet.
+Regular calcium cleaning in pools can help keep these spots under control and maintain the cleanliness of your pool.

 Preparing Your Pool for Calcium Cleaning

 If the calcium buildup in your pool is still tough, you can use a pool acid brush and acidic cleaners.
-However, it’s best to leave your pool calcium cleaning to professionals so that you don’t hurt yourself or damage your pool equipment.
+However, it’s best to leave your pool calcium cleaning in pool to professionals so that you don’t hurt yourself or damage your pool equipment.

 DIY Methods for Removing Calcium Deposits